Women in the workplace – a short history

 The healthiest workplaces are those where employees feel they belong and can be their authentic selves at work.
 Celebrate the different qualities and skills that women in the workplace bring to their roles, recognizing that everyone has their own story and they are shaped by that.
 Also recognize and celebrate women’s accomplishments across the organization, not just within the department, to inspire other female employees to follow in their footsteps.

-The two most important things to do to empower women in your workplace are: listen to them, then act on what they say.
+The two most important things to do to empower women in your workplace are: to listen to them, then change the systemic problems holding them back.